-- 'Stable Outlook' reflects that a credit rating assigned to an issuer is unlikely to change - 'Negative Outlook' reflects that a credit rating assigned to an issuer may be lowered - 'NSR Issuer Rating A.za' denotes aboveaverage creditworthiness relative to other domestic issuers - 'NSR Issuer Rating Aa.za' demonstrates very strong creditworthiness relative to other domestic issuers - 'NSR ST Issuer Rating P-1.za' reflects a superior ability to repay short-term debt obligations - 'NSR Senior Unsecured A.za' denotes above-average creditworthiness relative to other domestic issuers g) Capital expenditure
+- Stable outlook Reflects that a credit rating assigned to an issuer is unlikely to change. - Negative outlook Reflects that a credit rating assigned to an issuer may be lowered. - NSR issuer rating A.za Issuers or issues rated A.za present above-average creditworthiness relative to other domestic issuers. - NSR issuer rating Issuers or issues rated Aa.za demonstrate very strong creditworthiness relative to other domestic issuers. - NSR ST issuer rating P-1.za Issuers (or supporting institutions) rated Prime-1 has a superior ability to repay short-term debt obligations. - NSR senior unsecured A.za Issuers or issues rated A.za present above-average creditworthiness relative to other domestic issuers.

+g) Capital expenditure